Team

 Masters Students

-Education: Bachelor of Mechanical Engineering, Western University, Canada
+Education: Bachelor in Mechanical Engineering, UBC Okanagan, Canada

 Contact: amandine.drew@ubc.ca